AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     ```
     Note that in some cases one may not want to target all prod VMs, if that's the case then first create a new group in the [ansible/playbooks/hosts](hosts) file and use it to target a selection of servers or only one server

-4. Check andible.cfg file and make sure config is as required  in this folder [ansible/playbooks/ansible.cfg](ansible.cfg)

-5. Make sure your local genome-annotation repo is up to date and has the latest version of all ansible roles and playbooks in `ansible/playbooks` folder

-6. Read comments in each one of the playbooks to see if any of these requires parameters to be passed in the command line in example playbook-postgres-set-password.yml requires to pass in password value in the command line:
+4. If the host group (defined in the inventory file) uses ansible-vault (eg `newapollovms`), then set the vault password in the environment with:
     ```
+    export VAULT_PASSWORD="your_secret_vault_password"
+    ```
+  Host groups that use ansible-vault will have a `group_vars/<host_group_name>/vault` file, along with the `group_vars/<host_group_name>/vars` file that refers to it.
+There **should** be a note in the inventory file with the host group indicating the requirement for a vault password.

+5. Check andible.cfg file and make sure config is as required in this folder [ansible/playbooks/ansible.cfg](ansible.cfg)

+6. Make sure your local genome-annotation repo is up to date and has the latest version of all ansible roles and playbooks in `ansible/playbooks` folder

+7. Read comments in each one of the playbooks to see if any of these requires parameters to be passed in the command line or through the inventory file.
+For example playbook-apollo-ubuntu20-combined-2.yml requires the `apollo_subdomain_name` to be set in the inventory, with for example
+    ```
+    [newapollovms]
+    apollo-999.genome.edu.au apollo_subdomain_name=starwars
+    ```
+or on the command line with:
+    ```
-    ansible-playbook playbook-postgres-set-password.yml --extra-vars="postgresql_user_password=<type_password_here>" --verbose --limit ubuntuprodvms
+    ansible-playbook playbook-apollo-ubuntu20-combined-2.yml --extra-vars="apollo_subdomain_name=starwars" --verbose --limit newapollovms
     ```